amaarora/amaarora.github.io/_posts/2022-07-04-swintransformerv1.md

 treated as a “token” and its feature is set as a concatenation of the raw pixel RGB values.
 In our implementation, we use a patch size of 4 × 4 and thus the feature dimension of each patch is 4 × 4 × 3 = 48.
 A linear embedding layer is applied on this raw-valued feature to project it to an arbitrary dimension (denoted as C).*

 ### Patch Partition/Embedding
 So first step is to take in an input image and convert it to Patch Embeddings.
-This is the exact same as ViT with the difference being that each patch size in Swin Transformer is **$4 x 4$** instead of **$16 x 16$** as in ViT.
+This is the exact same as ViT with the difference being that each patch size in Swin Transformer is 4x4 instead of 16x16 as in ViT.
 I have previously explained Patch Embeddings [here](https://amaarora.github.io/2021/01/18/ViT.html#patch-embeddings) and therefore won't be going into detail here.

 ```python
 from timm.models.layers import PatchEmbed